School image

 SABIS® is a global education network that has an active presence in 20 countries on five continents.
 Schools in the SABIS® Network educate over 70,000 students and implement a proven, proprietary system.
 SABIS® Network schools provide students with a top-quality education that prepares them to meet the challenges of a changing world.SABIS® is a global education network that has an active presence in 20 countries on five continents.
 Schools in the SABIS® Network educate over 70,000 students and implement a proven, proprietary system.
 SABIS® Network schools provide students with a top-quality education that prepares them to meet the challenges of a changing world.

-SABIS® Network Schools contact information
+Latest teaching jobs at SABIS® Network Schools

 Lebanon at a glance